glowkeeper/Enervator/README.md

 Hence, with a decrease in total energy supply, the value of STK increases and visa-versa.

-### Proposed Network Value
+### Network Value

-With the value of a single STK at $4.39, the total network value of StandardToken is:
+Given the value of a single STK at $4.39, the total network value of StandardToken would be:

 7727623693 * US$4.39 = $33,924,268,012.3